Chet Bitterman

 Chester Allen "Chet" Bitterman III (November 30, 1952 - March 1981) was an American linguist and Christian missionary who was kidnapped and killed by members of the 19th of April Movement (M-19) in Colombia in 1981.

 Originally from Lancaster, Pennsylvania, Bitterman attended Columbia Bible College in South Carolina, where he first heard of the Christian mission organization Wycliffe Bible Translators.
 After graduation, he received linguistics training from the Summer Institute of Linguistics (SIL) in North Dakota, and married Brenda Gardner, a fellow alumna of SIL's training program.
 Together, they traveled to Colombia to begin mission work with Wycliffe in 1979.

-As an inexperienced missionary, Bitterman was not immediately assigned to a tribal group where he could begin to translate the Bible into a new language as many Wycliffe missionaries do.
+As an inexperienced missionary, Bitterman was not immediately assigned to an indigenous people where he could begin to translate the Bible into a new language as many Wycliffe missionaries do.
 Instead, he worked primarily at Wycliffe's base in Lomalinda, first working in the radio tower and later serving as security coordinator.
 Their time at Lomalinda was broken up by a six-month service trip in Bogotá where Bitterman and his wife assisted a more experienced translator couple.
-However, by 1981, plans began to fall into place for Bitterman and his wife to attempt to reach the Carijona tribe in the Colombian jungle.
+However, by 1981, plans began to fall into place for Bitterman and his wife to attempt to reach the Carijona people in the Colombian jungle.